Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 This is lifelong work.

 Here is what this looks like in practice.
-Before a book signing event, I noticed a familiar feeling: guilt that people were going to come support me.
+Before a recent book signing event, I noticed a familiar feeling: guilt that people were going to come support me.
 I traced it back to a moment in high school when speaking my truth wasn't welcome and nobody created safety around it.
 I learned then to make myself smaller so I wouldn't cause discomfort.
 Decades later that pattern was still showing up.
 I named it, traced it back, identified the bridge, and chose a new way: I feel good that people are going to come support me.
 That is the work.
 Small, specific, repeated.

 Read more about how patterns resurface and how we return to ourselves.